Eliteserien: Sponsorship

 From 1990 to 2016, Eliteserien had title sponsorship rights sold to Norsk Tipping.

 Eliteserien has a number of official partners and suppliers.
-The official ball supplier for the league is Select who on 27 October 2017 signed the first ever contract to deliver official balls for Eliteserien.
-The three-year deal began from the start of the 2018 season.
+The first official ball supplier for the league is Select who on 27 October 2017 signed a three-year contract to deliver official balls.
+The deal began from the start of the 2018 season and was renewed ahead of the 2022 season.

 Broadcasters

-All matches are aired live on Discovery's Eurosport, with four matches per week aired live on TVNorge (Norway only) from 2017 until 2023.
-From 2020, the coverage is also available for all European countries (excluding the Balkans).
+The broadcasting rights were in December 2015 secured by Discovery Networks who signed a six-year deal giving them rights to broadcast all the 240 games in Eliteserien from 2017 to 2022.
+The deal was worth NOK 2.4 billion.
+In December 2020, TV 2 acquired the broadcasting rights from 2023 to 2028 in a deal worth NOK 4.5 billion.